Convergence (The Last of Us): Broadcast and ratings

 The episode aired on HBO on May 25, 2025.
 Users who purchased the season from Apple briefly gained access to the episode on May 22, and clips were subsequently posted on social media platforms like TikTok and Twitter.
 Mazin and Druckmann attended a virtual press conference on May 23 to answer questions about the series.
-The episode had 3.7 million viewers in the United States on its first night, including linear viewers and streams on Max—a 55% decrease from the first-season finale and a 30% drop from the second-season premiere, which HBO attributed to the Memorial Day weekend, expecting viewership to grow later based on previous figures.
-On linear television, the episode had 680,000 viewers, with a 0.17 ratings share.
 The marketing agency Biborg partnered with Max for two screenings of the episode at MK2 Nation on May 26.
 The 450-people screenings, established to allow viewers to avoid spoilers, featured a discussion with comedian Baptiste Lecaplain.
 Biborg partnered with Webedia on an influencer program to promote the screening.

+The episode had 3.7 million viewers in the United States on its first night, including linear viewers and streams on Max—a 55% decrease from the first-season finale and a 30% drop from the second-season premiere, which HBO attributed to the Memorial Day weekend, expecting viewership to grow later based on previous figures.
+On linear television, the episode had 680,000 viewers, with a 0.17 ratings share.
+The series was the most-viewed across all streaming services for the following week, and the eleventh-most-viewed for overall watch time, with 661 million minutes streamed on Max.
+It was among the most in-demand shows in Canada, with more than 57 times the average television demand the preceding week and 56 times the following week.